Code-Institute-Submissions/STarrant-drumcondra-craftshop_JanResub/README.md

-* Note to CodeInstitute corrector: I can only apologise for the final state of the project here.
-I ran out of time to implement the user access control and stripe payments.
-The user stories, responsiveness, manual and automatic tests have not been completed because I was unable to get the code to the finish line.
-I'm really sorry for wasting your time here having to look at this poor submission.
-Django has defeated me.

 # Dromcondra Craftshop - Online Store

 * Supporting your local artisans.

 ## Project Goals

 * The goal of this project is to create a digital counterpart for a successful local craft business in order for them to broaden their horizons and sell products to a wider audience.

 <a></a>